-Cease certain conduct and desist in that conduct for up to 30 days; and premises, including sporting fields etc., under the school's full-time control.
+Cease certain conduct and desist in that conduct for up to 30 days; and

+Only access the school according to the Principal's instructions for up to 30 days.
+The Principal will give these "directions" in writing, which apply from that time onwards.
+They only relate to school premises, including sporting fields etc., under the school's full-time control.
 When exercising these powers, the Principal may require a person to provide their name and residential address.
 It is an offence not to provide these details.